techiediaries/blog/_posts/2018-01-25-deploying-a-blog-part-3.markdown

 Now we have an account and have the CLI installed on our system, we're going to need to create a space on Heroku.
 Running the following command will do this:

 __NOTE__ Please change the `space-name-here` to be the space name you wish.
-Otherwise you will find that the space `space-name-here` is already in use by someone else.
+Otherwise, you will find that the space name `space-name-here` is already in use by someone else.

 ```bash
 heroku apps:create space-name-here